regnarg/bc/text/mdsync.md

 of new objects compared to node $C$ and keeps track of this.
 Now we synchonize node
 $A$ with another node $B$ and then $B$ with $C$.
 Now $C$ has all the extra objects from
 $A$ but $A$ is not (and cannot) be aware of that.
 If we synchronize $A$ with $C$ at this point, it will send all those objects all over again.
+We will call this the *indirect synchronization problem*.

 Instead, we will use a stateless approach.
 We want a protocol that allows two nodes to efficiently compute the intersection $O_A ∩ O_B$ without any prior mutual information